KhronosGroup/glTF/README.md

 ### All Presentations and Articles

+* [Convert FBX format to glTF format on Blender and animate it with Three.js](https://ryo620.org/blog/2018/02/to-gltf-from-fbx-by-blender/) (Japanese) by Ryosuke Sakaki.
+February 2018
 * [Art Pipeline for glTF](https://www.khronos.org/blog/art-pipeline-for-gltf) by Patrick Ryan.
 January 2018
 * [Call for Participation: glTF Creating a Compressed Texture Extension](https://www.khronos.org/blog/call-for-participation-gltf-creating-a-compressed-texture-extension) by Khronos.
 December 2017
 * [Using glTF Models with A-Frame](https://blog.mozvr.com/using-gltf-models-with-a-frame/) by Josh Marinacci.
 December 2017